samrelins/CS50W_Final_Project_Diarize/README.md

 	wsgi.py
 ```

 The manage.py file contains the nuts and bolts that function as the command line API.
-The project folder contains the global settings and information that are used to stitch your project together.
-Functionality is then added by creating or (adding pre-prepared) apps.
-These are self contained folders that are added to the root directory, and look like so:
+The project directory contains the global settings and information that are used to stitch your project together.
+Functionality is then added to your project by creating new (or adding pre-prepared) apps.
+These are self contained directories that are added to the root, and look like so:

 ```
 new_app/